StackStorm/st2-rbac-backend/README.md

-# StackStorm Enterprise RBAC Backend
+# StackStorm Enterprise RBAC Backend for StackStorm Enterprise Edition

 StackStorm RBAC backend for enterprise version which contains all the proprietary RBAC (permission resolving) business logic.